Sunday, April 23rd beginning at 1:30 PM • Krannert Auditorium, Purdue University

 Artist, Art Educator, Indiana State University

 Soulaf Abas was born and raised in Damascus, Syria.
 She received a Bachelors of Fine Arts from Indiana State University in 2008 and a Masters of Fine Arts in 2013.
-In the summer of 2012, a year after the revolution began, she returned back to Syra to visit family.
-Much to her surprise she found what use to be her playground rduced to rubble with bloodstains everwyere.
+In the summer of 2012, a year after the revolution began, she returned back to Syria to visit family.
+Much to her surprise she found what use to be her playground reduced to rubble with bloodstains everywhere.
 The visit completely changed her perspective and her sense of what home means.
-Upon return to Indiana, she used her artwork (which mainly focuses on the Syrian crisis) and her teaching skills to raise awareness about what’s happening in Syria.
-To document the physical and emotional loss due to the crisis in Syria, she along with Alyssa Armey curated "Seen for Syria (SFS)", a collection of images painted by Soulaf and photographs by Muzaar Salman.
-In addition to the art exhibit, "Seen for Syria" consists of an art education program that contains therapeutic programming that allows for Syrian refugee children to express their traumas, and an art and letter exchange between under-privileged U.S. children and the displaced, disabled Syrian refugee children.
+Upon return to Indiana, she used her artwork (which mainly focuses on the Syrian crisis) and her teaching skills to raise awareness about what?s happening in Syria.
+In 2014, she created "Seen for Syria" which is an art education program that allows Syrian refugee children to express their traumas, and an art and letter exchange between under-privileged U.S. children and the displaced, disabled Syrian refugee children.

 Warscapes: Seen For Syria: In conversation with Soulaf Abas and Alyssa Arney